 Patrick Lane was an award-winning Canadian poet.
+He was named an officer of the Order of Canada in 2014.
 He passed away March 7, 2019.

 Reprinted with permission and appreciation.
 This convocation address and Mr. Lane's enthusiasm inspired 'Letters to a Young Engineer'.